dylant93/UR10-robot-control/figs/README.md

 - Fig5: suggested mounting position.
 A and B are accurate and easy planes to measure from.
 B is the exact height of the center of the camera lens and A is exactly 13.5cm from it.
 Use those to have an easier time
+- networksettings: set this up so that you can control the UR10 via ethernet